RIKEN-RCCS/lens3/v2/doc/user-guide.md

 The UI is created with vuejs+vuetify.
 It is not of your taste, try simple UI.
 Simple UI reveals interactions with Web-UI.
-If you are currently accessing the UI by a URL ending with ".../ui/index.html", the simple UI is avaiable at ".../ui2/index.html".
+If you are currently accessing the UI by a URL ending with "⋯/ui/index.html", the simple UI is available at "⋯/ui2/index.html".

 ## S3 Client Access Example